-It is true that the sooner you begin saving for retirement the better off you will be.
+It is true that the sooner you begin saving for retirement, the better off you will be.
 However, it does not make sense to put aside money for retirement when you are still working to earn your degree.
-This is especially true if you are going into debt each semester to pay for you tuition or room and board.
-You will end up paying more in interest than you will earn especially while you are in school.
+This is especially true if you are going into debt each semester to pay for your tuition or room and board.
+You will end up paying more in interest than you will earn, especially while you are in school.
 Retirement should become your first priority once you do have a job.

-Invest in Your Earning Potential Instead
+Invest in Your Earning Potential

-While you are in school you should focus more on your studies and the experiences that will prepare you to be competitive in the job market.
-This may mean taking a low or no pay internship instead of putting money towards retirement.
+While you are in school, your first priority should be your studies and the experiences that will prepare you to be competitive in the job market.
+It may mean taking a low- or no-pay internship instead of putting money toward retirement.
 It may mean focusing on your connections and networking instead of on your retirement.
 If you are planning on going to graduate school, then earning top grades will benefit you more in the long run.

-Focus on Staying Out of Debt
+Focus on Staying out of Debt

-While you are in college the longer view is landing a good job so that you will have the extra money to put away each month.
+While you are in college, the long-term goal is landing a good job so that you will have the extra money to put away each month.
 You should also make it your primary focus to stay out of debt.
-The less debt that you have when you graduate the sooner you will be able to pay it off and really begin focusing on retirement.
+The less debt that you have when you graduate, the sooner you will be able to pay it off and begin focusing on retirement.

-Learn More About Finances While in School
+Learn More About Finances

-Remember to Look at the Big Picture
+Look at the Big Picture

-Remember that things will work out in a good order.
-School first, then your job and the rest of your life.
+Remember that things will work out in good order.
+School first, then your job, and the rest of your life.
 While you should focus on being frugal while in school, it is okay to put off saving for retirement until you graduate.
 After all, the best retirement plan is a good degree that will earn you a high-paying job.